SemahBA/old_blog/content/post/FwordCTF2020/index.md

 ---
-title: FwordCTF2020 - Wirteups of my challenges subtitle:I'm presenting to you the writeups of the challenges i managed to create during FwordCTF2020.
+title: FwordCTF2020 - Wirteups of my challenges
+subtitle: I'm presenting to you the writeups of the challenges i managed to create during FwordCTF2020.
 Categories : Cryptography-Forensics-Misc-Reverse.

 # Summary for listings and search engines
 summary: Cryptography-Forensics-Reverse-Misc